WhatTheDickens/engl340/index.md

 AI is the topic of [one of our course modules]({{ site.url }}/mod-4a/overview), where we'll consider what it is, what it's good for, what it's bad at, and a few ways to use it.

 In this course, you're welcome to use generative AI tools such as ChatGPT or Microsoft Copilot to help you with tasks such as summarizing content or brainstorming.
 However, GenAI should never take the place of your own critical thinking or research into others' thinking.
 If you use AI to complete any assignments for this course, you should indicate how you've done so.
-Given that GenAI tools don't know fact from fiction and have a tendency to just make stuff up, you'll want to verify the accuracy of any information that you get from GenAI.
+Given that GenAI tools don't know fact from falsehood and have a tendency to just make stuff up, you'll want to verify the accuracy of any information that you get from GenAI.
 You're responsible for the factual accuracy of any work you submit.

 As we'll have occasion to discuss (and test), GenAI tools can write grammatically, but the writing they produce is typically bland, flat, and generic.
 I'd rather read *your* thoughts in *your* words, even if they're syntactically imperfect, than McProse.